tumthinktank/sust_ai_nability/content/pages/about.md

 ## Contact

+Please feel free to contact us for more information or participation:

 Helene von Schwichow, Technical University of Munich, helene.schwichow ( at )tum.de Charlotte Böhm, Hochschule München, University of Applied Sciences, charlotte.boehm ( at )hm.edu